Federal Policy Committee

 - Invest £5 billion per year to make the benefits system work for people who need it and reduce the wait for the first benefits payment from five weeks to five days.

-- A £50 billion capital Rebalancing Fund to address the historic investment disparities between our nations and regions.
+- A £50 billion capital Rebalancing Fund allocated to and administered by, devolved authorities to address the historic investment disparities between our nations and regions.

 Conference also calls for measures: